Edward Evans, 1st Baron Mountevans: Second Antarctic expedition, 1910–1913

 After meeting Amundsen, recently returned from the Pole, and being reunited with his wife, Evans headed back to England, where he spent the northern summer of 1912 recuperating and raising funds for the Expedition.
 There, he met King George V, who promoted him to the rank of commander.
 Returning south later in the year, Evans commanded the Terra Nova on its relief journey; it arrived at McMurdo Sound on 18 January, the anniversary of Scott's arrival at the Pole, to be greeted by the news of the polar party's death.
 Recording his "overwhelming sorrow" at the news, Evans assumed formal command of the expedition in lieu of Scott, and organised the final departure of the expedition from the continent.

 Evans' wife, Hilda, became ill with peritonitis on board the Oranto on 14 April 1913 whilst on her way to England with her husband after his return from Scott's second and fateful expedition.
 She was operated on by the ship's doctor on 15 April.
 Conscious when the ship reached Naples on the 17th she stayed on board but after setting back to sea, she died at midnight of 18 April.
 Hilda was buried in Toulon, France.
 A memorial to Hilda Evans is to be found in Linwood Cemetery, Bromley, Christchurch, New Zealand at Block 46 Plot 205 – the Russell family grave.

-In 1921 Evans published through Collins, a first hand account of the Terra Nova Expedition entitled South With Scott.
-Out of print for many years, the book attracted interest as the centenary of the Expedition approached and it was re-examined from a counter revisionist perspective, most notably by Karen May of the Scott Polar Institute.
+In 1921, Collins published Evans' first hand account of the Terra Nova Expedition under the title South With Scott.
+A century on, Evans' account has been re-examined in the light of a recovered cache of correspondence dealing with the expedition.
+Issues canvassed were: whether Evans took crucial supplies from food and fuel depots that had been had laid out in advance thus leaving Scott perilously short during his return journey, whether Evans impeded plans for a dog team rescue mission that Scott had planned should he be late in returning from the Pole, the obfuscation of when Evans fell down with scurvy, and the degree of personal animosity between Evans and Scott.